 - 1.2.1 The purpose of this Policy is to: - a.
-Provide a brief summary of the law relating to insider trading and other relevant laws. - b.
-Set out the restrictions on dealing in securities. - Set out the process for the capture and maintenance of information related to the AEI Group's Restricted Prohibited Trading Lists. - d.
+Provide a brief summary of the law relating to insider trading and other relevant laws; - b.
+Set out the restrictions on dealing in securities; - c.
+Set out the process for the capture and maintenance of information related to the Directors, employees and contractors of the AEI Group holding and dealing in securities; - d.
 Assist in maintaining market confidence in the integrity of the AEI Group.